Patricia Quinn

-Patricia Quinn, Lady Stephens (born 28 May 1944) is an actress and singer from Northern Ireland.
-She is best known for her role as Magenta in the 1975 film The Rocky Horror Picture Show, and the original stage play from which it was adapted.
-She appeared as Dr. Nation McKinley in the 1981 film Shock Treatment.
-In 2012, Quinn played the role of Megan in The Lords of Salem.
+Patricia Quinn, Lady Stephens (born 28 May 1944) is a Northern Irish actress and singer.
+She is best known for her role as Magenta in the 1975 musical comedy horror film The Rocky Horror Picture Show, and the original stage play from which it was adapted.
+She appeared as Dr. Nation McKinley in the 1981 musical film Shock Treatment.
+In 2012, Quinn played the role of Megan in the horror film The Lords of Salem.

 Early life

 Quinn was born in Belfast, Northern Ireland, to James Connolly Quinn, a bookmaker, and his wife Rebecca.
+She has an older brother and a younger sister.
 She attended the Princess Gardens Grammar School, where she developed an early talent for acting.
 Following stints at Belfast's Arts Theatre and British Drama League, she left for London aged 17.
 In 1969, she trained at the Drama Centre London while simultaneously working as a blackjack-dealing Bunny at the Playboy Club in Mayfair.
 In 1971, she was in repertory for six months with the Citizens Theatre in Glasgow.